ValentinVignal/dart-analyze/README.md

 # dart-analyze

-analyzes the changed lines of a dart pull request
+Analyzes the changed dart lined of a pull request.